M7OCM/890/README.md

 v2.0.8-naf 09022024 No AM Fix.
 If you prefer AM Fix use standard v2.0.7.

-Personal thanks to Reppad and Xawen for assisting me in this project 👍

 v2.0.7-naf 07022024 for HARDCORE AIRBAND users 😂 NO AM FIX, yes you read that correctly!
 I have removed all of 1of11s ported code, so AM reception is in your hands via the AGC Mode/Reg Editor!!!
 Use PGA wisely haha overload at your peril!